 The lonely beauty of Shadow of the Colossus.

 Who says load screens can't make great screenshots?
-Look at that font!
+What a magnificent font.

 The Adramalik arc was kind of crazy and very Divinity.